 This year's Night of Museums will take place on 24 June.
 With around 400 participants and nearly 2000 activities across the country, we are looking forward to welcoming you to this evening.
 Hop on the night bus connecting the best museums of Budapest!
 Visit the Museum of Applied Arts, the House of Terror, the National Gallery, you name it, from Electrotechnics through Natural History and Fine Arts.

 Budapest Wine Bar Tour

-When you hear of establishments called the Carpe Diem Borbár, VinoPiano Wine Bar and DiVino Bazilika, you begin to realize you’re in for a fun wine-lover’s adventure.
+When you hear of establishments called VinoPiano Wine Bar and DiVino Bazilika, you begin torealize you’re in for a fun wine-lover’s adventure.
 There is no entry fee, and as a fun extra, wines from the program’s highlighted wine region are sometimes discounted.
 Go around to explore wine bars and meet fellow wine connoisseurs and makers!

 Margaret Island Open-Air Theater

-Fancy watching the Great Gatsby ballet?
-Listening to Jeff Mills, Bernstein or Gershwin?
+Fancy watching the ballet play of Romeo and Juliet?
+Listening to Matteo Bocelli, Chico and the Gypsies or Daniel Lozakovich?
 You can do all this at the Margaret Island Open-Air Theater in the heart of Budapest, on the cutest and best-loved island of the city by an ancient water tower, and close to the even more ancient St. Margaret Monastery Ruins.
-Musicals, dance shows and theatrical performances are usually on the program, from opera through comedies and world famous musicians.
+Musicals, dance shows and theatrical performances are usually on the program, from opera through comedies and world-famous musicians.

 Festive Book Week – Ünnepi Könyvhét (8-11 June)